Mount Fell and Mount Richmond

 We took a look off the other (steeper) side of Mount Richmond, where you can make a loop walk down to Richmond Saddle hut and out.
 We certainly definitely had the easier climb coming from Mount Fell!

 Although it was a sunny day, it was pretty chilly and blustery up at 1760m, so we donned our jumpers and waterproofs, squatted down and took in the views from behind the little rock shelter someone had built.

-It was far too cold to enjoy for too long, so at 4pm we headed back down the same way.
+It was far too cold to enjoy for too long, so at 4 pm we headed back down the same way.
 We took it slowly and it took us 1.5 hours to get back to the hut.
-We saw a big herd of goats on the way back and wondered if the small fluffy one we saw at the hut had made it back to the family.
+We saw a big herd of goats on the way back.

-On the way back we visited the original site of Mount Fell hut, not far away from it’s present site, and found more goats.
-When we got back to the hut we made a hot soup, then Rich chopped firewood as I made dinner.
-We got the hut to ourselves, and were asleep before it was dark!
+On the way back we visited the original site of Mount Fell hut, not far away from its present site, and found more goats.
+When we got back to the hut we made a hot soup, and Rich chopped firewood as I made dinner.
+We were asleep before dark.

-We didn’t hang around for long at the summit – it was freezing!! and really annoyingly I had forgotton to bring my gloves.
-Rich gallantly leant me his, and he had his spare woollen hiking-socks-as-mittens for when the need arose.
+We didn’t hang around for long at the summit – it was freezing!! and really annoyingly I had forgotten to bring my gloves.
+Rich leant me his, and he had his spare woollen hiking-socks-as-mittens for when the need arose.

 It was cool to look over to Mount Richmond, which looked bigger than it had felt when we were climbing up there yesterday